 8. Make (or buy) patriotic wands

 Fact: Kids love wands, full stop.
-Whether they’re pretending to be superheroes, fairies or something in between, children big and small will love either creating a wand of their own at this year’s Fourth of July party or being handed one upon arrival, such as this sweet crocheted wand from Cross4HeartsGifts.
+Whether they’re pretending to be superheroes, fairies or something in between, children big and small will love either creating a wand of their own at this year’s Fourth of July party or being handed one upon arrival, such as these sweet July Fourth wands from Smitten Moon.

 9. Make (or buy) a wreath